marczaku/202-cpp-functions-arrays-structs-pointers/4-plain-old-data-objects/README.md

 ## EXERCISE
 Build a struct that can store the following information:

 > We need a struct that can store an Employee's information.
 It needs to contain their Personnummer in the format e.g. 9008111234.
 Their Phone Number in the format e.g. 0708444780.
 Their First and Last Name.
 The Date they joined the company.
-Their Gender (sorry, we're as old-fashioned as C++).
-His Address.
-His Salary.
+Whether they are on Parental Leave.
+Their Address.
+Their Salary.